-Saving money can be hard with two incomes, if you don’t take the right steps.
+Saving money can be hard with two incomes, let alone one, if you don’t take the right steps.

 When I found out I was pregnant, my husband had just left the military with college plans and I was the sole breadwinner.
 Clearly, he wasn’t going to have the baby for me, but I knew I was going to take the maximum maternity leave allowed and it was going to be *mostly unpaid.